mariangavlytskiy/simple-words-puzzle-searcher/README.md

 * To run you need to execute in the command line:
     * `--puzzle_size` -- desirable words puzzle;
     * `--words` -- words that you try to find in the generated puzzle.
+    * `----filepath` -- path to file with words tha you want to find.

 ```bash
 python3 -m  main --puzzle_size 15 --words find col colax max asd qweqwe aslks sadfsdfasdfasdf